-When The Second Amendment Was Written, There Was No Such Thing As A Standing Army – Or Grocery Store
+When The Second Amendment Was Written, There Was No Such Thing As A Standing Army

-Native American tribes were known to attack settlements (and vice versa), and since there was no police force or army, there were times when the law needed to be taken into the hands of the citizens.
-There were also no grocery stores – the colonists would have needed guns to hunt and feed themselves.
+Native American tribes were known to defend themselves from colonists (and vice versa), and because the colonists didn't have a police force or army, at times citizens felt they needed to take the law into their own hands.
+Also, without grocery stores, the colonists needed guns to hunt and feed themselves.

 Firearms In 1791 Were Wildly Inaccurate

-"Normally, the shooter would look down the barrel and align his rear sight (the sight closest to his face) with the front sight and with the target.
+Normally, the shooter would look down the barrel and align his rear sight (the sight closest to his face) with the front sight and with the target.
 This cannot be done with the musket since there is no rear sight.
 Without a rear sight the shooter’s eyeball acts as the rear sight.
 That would not be a problem if the eyeball could always be placed exactly in the same place each time the musket was fired.
-But, it cannot be done."
+But, it cannot be done.